iearul/SmartStrom/README.md

 4. Run the following command to build the containers: `docker-compose up`
 5. To start the containers: `docker-compose start`
 6. The frontend will be accessible at [http://localhost:4200](http://localhost:4200).
-7. To stop the Docker containers: `docker-compose down`
+7. To stop the Docker containers: `docker-compose stop`

 ## Usage